 3. Set up Business Accounting

 Accurate accounting and bookkeeping are essential to the financial wellness and success of any startup.
-From preparing and filing taxes to issuing payroll and even managing business expenses — every startup can benefit from hiring a business accounting service.
-Talk to a business accountant today to find out how much time and money your Washington D.C. startup could save.
+From preparing and filing taxes to issuing payroll and even managing business expenses — every startup can benefit from using good accounting software.

 The next step is to protect your startup in Washington D.C. by getting business insurance.
 Depending on the type of business you’re operating, your insurance requirements and needs may vary.
 So, what is business insurance exactly?
 Business insurance protects your business’s assets from losses that can happen naturally while doing business, such as property damage or lawsuits.
 Here are the types of business insurance to consider:

 - General Liability Insurance — this protects your business in the event that it faces a lawsuit.

 - Professional Liability Insurance — this is typically used by business service providers such as accountants or consultants to protect you in the event of malpractice claims or other business errors.

 - Workers’ Compensation Insurance — this protects you in the event that one of your workers is injured on the job.